 About the Journal

-The Journal of Physics Special Topics forms a 10-credit module in the final year of the four-year MPhys degree.
+The Journal of Physics Special Topics forms a 10-credit module in the final year of the four-year undergraduate MPhys degree.

 The groups referee each other’s work and sift out any ‘low quality’ papers containing mistakes or invalid conclusions in a process overseen by a student editorial board.